Top 50 packaging & branding agencies

 Around the world, Landor clients are upending the standard approach to doing business.
 It used to be: build products first and build brands later.
 The Landor strategy is just the opposite: start with your brand promise and lead with it.
 Turn the brand into the driver of your business not just another way of packaging it.
 Landor are simply amazing.

-Lewis Moberly believe creativeness and commercial viability go hand in hand, this shows as its the only company to hold both the top awards for Design Excellence and the top award for Design Effectiveness, it also has a D&AD Gold and 3 Silvers, the D&AD Presidents award, Design Week Best of Show, DBA Design Effectiveness Grand Prix Award and over 400 other international awards.
+Lewis Moberly believe creativeness and commercial viability go hand in hand, this shows as its apparently the only company to hold both the top awards for Design Excellence (the D&AD President's Award) and the top award for Design Effectiveness (DBA Design Effectiveness Grand Prix Award), it also has a D&AD Gold and 3 Silvers, a Design Week Best of Show and over 400 other international awards.

 Not really a surprise that MW have won awards for their work, especially when playing with the big budgets of high-end luxury packaging.
 I'm sure everyone would like to play with those kinds of figures and come up with some exemplary creative too.
 On that front, MW don't disappoint, it's just a shame that they are redeveloping their website at the moment, all the delights of their previous portfolio isn't on show at the moment.
 I will update this entry when their new website is live again...
 Can't wait to see some decent new stuff.

 I'm sure Lady Penelope had a butler called Parker, no relation to Parker Williams of course, PW are by no means your subordinate packaging supplier, they are multiple award winners that want to get your brand noticed, they dig deep to understand a brand from consumer's point of view, to drive the brand within the place it lives, either on shelf or in the corporate world.